-A special aggregate local to be known as Local 21 shall be established for the purpose of receiving membership of faculty associations at private colleges and training institutes.
+An aggregate special local to be known as Local 23 shall be established for the purpose of receiving membership of BCLRB certified unions representing public post-secondary sector bargaining units not represented by an existing FPSE local.

-Membership in the aggregate local (Local 21) will be granted by vote at the Presidents' Council on a case by case basis.
+Membership in the aggregate local (Local 23) will be granted by vote at the Presidents' Council on a case by case basis.

-Notwithstanding any other provisions in the FPSE Constitution and By-Laws, all matters concerning representation and participation will be as determined by the Presidents' Council.
+Notwithstanding any other provisions in the FPSE Constitution, all matters concerning representation and participation of Local 23 will be as determined by the Presidents' Council.
 The following guidelines shall apply:

+(a) Local 23 Representation

-- (a) Local 21 Representation: - (i) Presidents' Council: The aggregate membership of Local 21 shall each year elect a representative to the Presidents' Council using a process that is satisfactory to the Presidents' Council. - (ii) General Meetings: Local 21 shall be entitled to one basic delegate vote and one additional delegate vote for each fifty full-time equivalent dues-paying members or portion thereof executing a proxy.
-Delegate selection membership counts will be conducted in a manner established and approved by the Presidents' Council. - (iii) Committees: Local 21 representatives to FPSE committees will be selected by the local in a fair and equitable manner that is satisfactory to the Presidents' Council. - (b) Local 21 Participation:
+- (i) Presidents' Council: The aggregate membership of Local 23 shall each year elect a representative to the Presidents' Council using a process that is satisfactory to the Presidents' Council. - (ii) General Meetings: Local 23 shall be entitled to one basic delegate vote and one additional delegate vote for each fifty full-time equivalent dues-paying members or portion thereof.
+Delegate selection membership counts will be conducted in a manner established and approved by the Presidents' Council.

+(iii) Committees: Local 23 representatives to FPSE committees will be selected by the local in a fair and equitable manner that is satisfactory to the Presidents' Council.

+(b) Local 23 Participation

-Any ambiguity which may arise from the application or interpretation of the FPSE Constitution and/or By-Laws that is in whole or in part attributable to the uniqueness of the aggregate local shall be decided by the Presidents' Council.
+Any ambiguity that may arise from the application or interpretation of the FPSE Constitution that is in whole or in part attributable to the uniqueness of the aggregate local shall be decided by the Presidents' Council.

-- (c) Local 21 Membership: - (i) Membership is restricted to bargaining units which have been certified by the LRB or achieved voluntary recognition. - (ii) A bargaining unit must pay the full levy of Local 21, including the amount payable to FPSE, for purposes of being counted for delegate entitlement at FPSE Annual General Meetings.
+- (c) Local 23 Membership - (i) Membership is restricted to bargaining units which have been certified by the LRB or achieved voluntary recognition. - (ii) A bargaining unit must pay the full levy of Local 23, including the amount payable to FPSE, for purposes of being counted for delegate entitlement at FPSE Annual General Meetings.